Concordium/concordium-scan/README.md

 ```

 See the description of `CCDSCAN_BACKEND_PORT` for an explanation of why Mac users in particular might want to set this value.

+## Database restore

+In `./timescaledb-restore` a description is given how to spin up and restore CCD scan database locally from Stage- or Testnet backups.